-A: We expect that families will spend Monday, Wednesday, and Friday completing schoolwork at home.
+A: We expect that families will spend Tuesday, Thursday, and Friday completing schoolwork at home.
 As students progress into harder subjects, they will spend more time on their homework.
 The benefit of parent-led learning is freedom to progress at the student’s individual pace.
 Time will vary greatly for each student depending on their personality.
 Our aim is for students to spend on average three hours a day for grades K-2, four hours a day for 3-6, five hours for 7-9, and six hours a day for 10-12.
 This amount assumes a parent will be working with multiple children at the same time, and that students will be working more independently as they mature.
-Weekly assignment sheet examples are available on request
+Weekly assignment sheet examples are available on request.

 Q: Will my child’s transcript look the same as an Ambrose student?

 A: Yes.
 Bridge students are taking the same classes with the same curriculum as an Ambrose student.

 Q: What if I have a question while teaching my child and cannot reach his or her teacher?

 A: All teachers are required by contract to be available during off campus school days.
 Teachers will check email at regular intervals during those days in order to respond to questions in a timely manner.
 We also want to emphasize parent and student responsibility for being prepared each week for their lessons.